heraldo-sv/AnyChart-Qlik/README.md

 ### Series settings

 Charts of all types except Pie can have more than one series.
 Number of series depends on number of added measures.
 One measure corresponds one series.
-While chart's initialization series are added in order of measures were created.
+The order of series creation is the same that measures have.
+So if you want to reorder your series just reorder measures.

 Each series can be configured individually.
 You can set up series name, markers and labels display and labels text format.